 State Map Key Terms

-Statewide Task Force:The light purple States contain a designated statewide
+Statewide Task Force:The light blue States contain a designated statewide

 Task Force.
 The structure and mission of these Task Forces vary, but they are generally

 independent groups made up of parents and professionals from many disciplines and